u-blox/ubxlib/.vscode/README.md

 ## `u_flags.yml`
 When you try to build any of the targets a `u_flags.yml` will be created in the `.vscode` directory.
 This can be used for setting `U_FLAGS` defines (or any C define for that matter).
-You can set different flags for each boards.
-Here is an example that will enable EDM stream colored logging for `nrfconnect` target `runner_nrf5340dk_nrf5340_cpuapp`:
+You can set different flags for each boards and you can also override the feature list that is otherwise taken from the `UBXLIB_FEATURES` environment variable.
+Here is an example that will enable EDM stream colored logging for `nrfconnect` target `runner_nrf5340dk_nrf5340_cpuapp` and include in the build only `cell` and `gnss`:

 ```yml
 nrfconnect: